 An attempt on Everest is a committing undertaking which requires a huge amount of dedication and determination.
-If you are serious about achieving the top and feel you have the right ingredients and experience, we invite you to apply for a position on our team in 2016, on what will be our twenty third Everest expedition.
+If you are serious about achieving the top and feel you have the right ingredients and experience, we invite you to apply for a position on our team in 2017, on what will be our twenty fourth Everest expedition.

 We recognise that no amount of finely tuned organisation will guarantee anyone the summit of Mount Everest.
 However, we do believe that our experience, combined with your enthusiasm and determination, will provide you with the best possible chance of standing on top of the world.
 Our track record on Everest is unmatched with 225 summits to date!

 “Would simply say to other climbers if they want the best possible experience go with Adventure Consultants.
 I can honestly say I think about the whole Everest experience every day of my life and reminisce what an incredible trip it was and how lucky I was to share it with such wonderful people.
 As Guy says, keep doing it AC style.”